Understanding - Acceptance - Support

 Fees & Insurance:

-I am an in-network provider for most commercial Blue Cross Blue Shield plans, the NC State Health Plan, The Duke University Student Health Plan, and traditional Medicare.
+I am an in-network provider for most commercial Blue Cross Blue Shield plans, the NC State Health Plan, The Duke University Student Health Plan, Aetna PPO and commercial plans, and traditional Medicare.
 I also work with individuals on a private pay basis.
-My standard fee for a 50-minute session is $140.
+My standard fee for a 50-minute session is $150.
 The fee for the intake session, which is typically between 60-75 minutes in length, is $215.

-If you have insurance benefits with a plan other than the ones listed above, I can provide you with a monthly "super-bill" or courtesy file claims on your behalf to assist you in accessing out-of-network benefits that you may be eligible for.
-Please call your insurance company to inquire about your plan benefits for "out-of-network mental health services".
+If you have insurance benefits with a plan other than the ones listed above, I can provide you with a monthly "super-bill" to assist you in accessing out-of-network benefits that you may be eligible for.
+Please call your insurance company to inquire about your plan benefits for out-of-network mental health services.

 PHILOSOPHY & MODALITIES